What is a Will?

 Your Will should be kept in a fireproof box or metal filing cabinet.
 Also, use common sense.
 Do not leave your Will accessible to someone who will inherit a greater share of your assets if your Will is mysteriously not found.

-Most married folks have “I love you” Wills.
+Most married people have “I love you” Wills.
 That is husband leaving everything to the wife and visa versa.
 While this is fine when both spouses are healthy, it is not a good idea to leave everything to a spouse who is in a Nursing Home and will not be coming home.

 Why do I need a Will?
 Will my spouse get everything I own even without a Will?